OMerkel/Fanorona/README.md

 The Vela game ends

 * with either the player losing all of his checkers losing the Vela, or
-* with the loser from the previous game not being able to capture a single checker during the first phase, or
+* with the loser from the previous game not being able to capture a single checker during the first phase this time winning the Vela (mind that each move of the previous winner **must** leave an opportunity to continue capturing a single checker next), or
 * on mutal agreement as a draw.

 # 3rd Party Libraries